 Get stunned by the beauty of the Chocolate Hills

 Your trip to Bohol wouldn’t be complete without seeing the extraordinary landscape of the Chocolate Hills.
 This unique landscape can only be found on the island which makes the place very popular among local and foreign tourists.

 The best time to go here is early in the morning in order to catch the sunrise.
 In addition to that, if you come early, chances are you can enjoy the view of the landscape while the place is still less crowded.
 It is much easier to find the best spot to take pictures as well.

-If you want to do something more fun, you can go for ATV ride to get a much closer look to the hills.
+If you want to do something more fun, you can go for an ATV ride to get a much closer look at the hills.

 Visit one of the oldest churches

 Located in the city of Tagbilaran, Baclayon Church is one of the oldest stone churches in the Philippines!
 Its facade may look simple, but its interior design is totally amazing!
 You would see a colorful painted ceiling, statues, and a mini altar.
 I can totally say that this is one of the most beautiful churches in the Philippines!

 Apart from the Chocolate Hills, Bohol is also known for tarsiers – the second smallest creature in the world Moreover, the tarsier is the smallest primate in the Philippines found on the island of Bohol.
 You can get to see tarsiers at the Tarsier Conservation Center.

 Experience walking in a mangrove forest at Bilar Man-made Forest is one of the popular tourist destinations in Bohol.
 Personally, this is one of my most favorite places to visit on the island.
 I find utter peace in this place.
 There is nothing really much interesting about the man-made forest aside from the mangroves, but I do really love staying here.